 This scholarship serves to recognize students for academic achievement and to foster the value of academic achievement within the student/faculty/community.
 It is available to graduate students of the Institute for Graduate Clinical Psychology who are entering the second or third year of the program.

-Kimberly Marshall Book Award
+Kimberly Marshall Health Psychology Dissertation Award

 The Kimberly Marshall Book Award is presented to a student whose interests and passions reflected Kimberly's own interest in health psychology.
 This scholarship serves to recognize a student entering years 2 through 5 who has contributed to the community of the Institute.